steveshogren/hugo-blog/content/post/pairprogramming.md

 ## Pros

 * No siloed information or "I don't touch that section" areas
-* The team ends up adopting a consistent set of styles, tools, shortcuts, workflow
+* The team must adopt a consistent set of styles, tools, shortcuts, workflow
 * Developers can take vacation whenever they please
 * Training is built in to the process from day one
 * Developers quitting doesn't throw the team into disarray
-* Productivity is fairly stable across years
+* Productivity is fairly stable across decades
-* Protected time every day for research, refactoring, and tech debt
+* Protected time every day for research, refactoring, and technical debt
 * Frequent rotation gives a natural cadence for fixing broken CI builds
-* Many of us spend a lot less time puttering around on Reddit, HN, etc
+* I personally spend a lot less time puttering around on Reddit, HN, etc (I'm sure that is true for others)
+* Pairs have much more courage and stamina to aggressively pay down technical debt.
+Even the most mind-numbing technical debt isn't so bad if you know you are rotating off in two hours.
 * Interruptions are much less disruptive, typically only one or two minutes to get back into "flow"